eyalk11/compare-my-stocks/README.md

  &nbsp;&nbsp;&nbsp;&nbsp; (Found many places in which they charge a lot for minimal features. )

-### More Planned Featured!
+### More Planned Features!

 ⚕️	Bar graphs

-⚕️ Adjusted performance based on cash   inflation.
+⚕️ Adjusted performance based on  inflation.

-⚕️ Introducing advanced features like P/E and price to sells, with all possible comparisions.
+⚕️ Introducing advanced features like P/E and price to sells.

 ⚕️ Find corelations between sectors

-⚕️ Exporting dataframes to jupyter (should be easy)
+⚕️ Close Integration  with jupyter (like export and import graph data)

+⚕️ All this in a web interface!

+Remark: ** Not fully tested, and prerelease.
+Some features may not work correctly. **

 ## Running Instructions

-** Preliminary version, many features are not working yet **

  1. Look at config/config.py and follow instructions there.